cepdnaclk/e18-6sp-3D-Model-Construction-for-a-target-class-using-XAI-Group16/load_model/Readme.txt

 1. load model
 ---------------

-Call the function with passing image path
+Call the function with passing the image path

 2. predict function
 ---------------------

-Call the function with passing model and image path
+Call the function with passing the model and the image path